 To start with, I must let you know that soups and stews are eaten differently in West Africa, compared to other parts of the world.
 Our soups and stew are not eaten on their own, they will usually accompany a bland starchy main like rice and pasta or swallow (garri, fufu, tuo, amala etc).
 The soup/stew provides the flavour as well as lubrication in case of swallows; and like the Indian curry complements the mains dish.
 If you are wondering what “swallow” is, this article explains it well.

 Sometime, this soup is combined with amala and ewedu (molokhia/jute soup leaf soup) to make “abula”, which is the quintessential dish of Ibadan, also in Southwestern Nigeria.
-I find gbegiri quite filling and I like to eat it on its own.
+I find gbegiri soup quite filling and I like to eat it on its own.
 It makes the perfect comfort food in winter.

 Traditionally, this soup is prepared either with Nigerian brown beans or black eye beans; and the preparation method includes;

-- Cooking of the peeled beans.
+- Cooking of the peeled beans until very soft.

 - Cooking the blended beans with palm oil and traditional spices.